-ENG 095 Basic Reading and Writing Skills (4) The course focuses on principles of basic reading and writingskills through, vocabulary development, reading strategies, reading comprehension, recognizing reading and writing structures, grammar and punctuation, sentence structure, and concepts of paragraph and essay development.
+ENG 095 Basic Reading and Writing Skills (4)

+The course focuses on principles of basic reading and writingskills through, vocabulary development, reading strategies, reading comprehension, recognizing reading and writing structures, grammar and punctuation, sentence structure, and concepts of paragraph and essay development.
 Prerequisite: Placement.
 May be taken for S/U credit.
-Four lecture.
-Fall, Spring.

-ENG 099 Fundamentals of Composition (4) Integrated reading/critical thinking/writing approach to basic skills needed for success in college.
+ENG 099 Fundamentals of Composition (4)

+Integrated reading/critical thinking/writing approach to basic skills needed for success in college.
 Extensive writing practice with emphasis on the writing process, writing strategies and essay development.
 Prerequisite: ENG 095 or placement beyond prerequisite.
 Four lecture.

-ENG 101 College Composition I (3) Requires practice in writing, rhetoric, and reasoning, with emphasis on using the writing process to compose college level essays.
+Requires practice in writing, rhetoric, and reasoning, with emphasis on using the writing process to compose college level essays.
 Prerequisites: ENG 099 and RDG 099 or placement.
 General Education: Composition.
 Three lecture.